aminoa/blog/content/posts/open-source/index.md

 [^netscapeinfo]: Raymond’s notion of Linus’ Law (more devs minimizes bugs) and the development methodology and analogy he drew of the cathedral and the bazaar was quite novel compared to Brook’s Law.
 This utilitarian appeal over ideology as well as recognizing previous FOSS work moved Netscape executives to open source their code (1998).
 Netscape also looked to the community when picking a license (not finding BSD/GPL appropriate) and this led to the Netscape Public License and Mozilla Public License (for code after open sourcing); while FOSS leaders viewed this positively, few developers improved Netscape and the project faltered until 2003 when AOL (owner of Netscape) reduced support for Mozilla; a setback but one the open source community could push through.

 [^ubuntupopularity]: Shuttleworth argues that Ubuntu focus on usability, commercial backing, and willingness to ignore factions of its userbase contributed to its popularity.

+[^personalities]: There was also the idea of operating system 'personalities' which was the idea that the same platform may have multiple interface abstractions (besides just POSIX).
+(As seen on the man page, "Linux supports different execution domains, or personalities, for each process... among other things tell Linux how to map signal numbers into signal actions".
+While popular in the 90s, the rise of virtualization killed this idea).

+[^morememorymanagement]: Operating system page tables handle translating virtual addresses to physical addresses since processes are given the illusion of a continuous address space and need to have a mechanism to translate the addresses.
+Different CPUs have different methods for handling virtual memory (such as using page table trees (or multiple levels of page tables), a hash table, or even no architecture-specified page tables).

+[^instructionvsdatacache]: Instruction caches are handled by invalidating stale cache entries (if there's an update in one CPU or core, the other CPUs or cores marks their cache entries as stale) while data cache coherency is more complex.

+[^posixsunmanual]: While he asked for them in 1991 on the comp.os.minix newsgroup, nobody responded so Linus initially used the SunOS documentation owned by the university.

+[^nickeintermission]: Linus preferred receiving postcards acknowledging his work.
+Also Nicke, Linus' dad, said that his communist politics led to Linus being teased so Linus wanted to diassociate from his dad's political views, though Tozzi argues that his views did influence Linus Torvalds.

+[^linusgplthoughts]: However, Linus states that he is not a GPL-freak and doesn't think all software should be GPLd, but rather should be up to the creator of the software to decide the appropriate license.

 ## Other Sources: